Waco Will Planning Attorneys

 At Milam & Fanning, PLLC, it is our goal to help you write a will that is in line with your personal goals and wishes.
 Writing a will does not have to be complicated or expensive; it just has to address what is most important to you.
 Our Waco estate planning attorneys can help ensure that happens.

 Even if you first came to us for help with a family law matter, we often recommend that clients put a will in place once major court proceedings are behind them.
 Divorce, custody orders, and property divisions can dramatically change who should inherit from you and who should make decisions if you cannot speak for yourself.
+By updating or creating a will after these changes, you can make sure that your estate plan matches the new reality of your life in Waco and that prior arrangements do not accidentally benefit someone you no longer intend to include.

 To arrange a time to discuss creating or updating a will with one of our Waco estate planning lawyers, please call us at (254) 237-5602 or reach out online.